10 Reasons Why This Generation Is Losing The Ability To Be In Love

 2. We’ve built a culture driven by drugs and booze.

-This goes hand in hand with our culture's need for instant gratification.
-Drugs and booze are the most common form of self-medication.
+This goes hand in hand with our culture’s need for instant gratification.
+Drugs and alcohol are the most common form of self-medication.

 When we feel sad or unhappy, we go out for drinks.
 When we’re stressed or unable to handle our lives, we may turn to more intense substances.
 Of course, not everyone drinks alcohol and/or does drugs, but it is a trend among our generation.